kyuinHwang/genome-habitat-classification-pipeline/README.md

 ## Scripts and Libraries

-This pipeline consists of several modular scripts and library files to facilitate genome habitat classification:
-The run_gtdbtaxa2habitat_pipieline.py composited by all four scripts (0_,1_,2_,3_) The run_accession2habitat.py composited by two scripts (1_, 2_)
+This pipeline consists of several modular scripts and library files to facilitate genome habitat classification The run_gtdbtaxa2habitat_pipieline.py composited by all four scripts (0_,1_,2_,3_) The run_accession2habitat.py composited by two scripts (1_, 2_)